An Interview With Dr. Janet Lenz, Career Counselor

 Q: What can students wishing to pursue the career counseling track at FSU expect from the program?

-A: I don't know of any program that is more connected to the actual career center, combining learning in the classroom with hands-on experience.
+I don’t know of any program that is more connected to the actual career center, combining learning in the classroom with hands-on experience.
 We ensure that students get the full range of experience that a career practitioner would have.
 We blend together teaching, research and service.

 Q: Any other thoughts for aspiring career counselors?

-A: It's an inspiring and exciting field.
-It's a way to make a difference in people's lives every day.
+It’s an inspiring and exciting field.
+It’s a way to make a difference in people’s lives every day.